-Nine judges — called “justices” — make up the Supreme Court of the United States.
-The Supreme Court is led by one justice — the chief justice of the United States.
-The other eight judges are known as associate justices.
+Nine judges — called justices — make up the Supreme Court of the United States.
+The Supreme Court is led by one justice, called the Chief Justice of the United States.
+The other eight justices are known as Associate Justices.

 The Supreme Court is the highest court in the United States for all cases arising under the Constitution or federal law.
 Its duty is to guarantee “Equal Justice Under Law.”

-The Supreme Court meets in Washington, D.C., in the U.S. Supreme Court Building.
+The Supreme Court meets in Washington, D.C. in the United States Supreme Court Building.
 The Supreme Court did not have its own building until 1935, even though it had been around for 146 years already!
 Before 1935, the Supreme Court met in various locations, including the U.S. Capitol.

 The Supreme Court is mainly an appellate court, which means that it decides whether lower courts made correct decisions about the law during trials or earlier appeals.
 Each year, approximately 10,000 petitions are filed with the Supreme Court, requesting that it review a lower court’s decision.